 Parties may be required to comply with the execution requirements under the Arbitration and Conciliation Act, 1996 to enforce the arbitral award.
 The time period for enforcement is 90 days from the date on which the award was passed.
 Once an enforcement application has been made and an order has been passed, parties are required to inform Legal Champ in relation to the execution application/ compliance with the award.

 I. The DRP Review Committee may examine the arbitration case file, from time to time to evaluate the progress of the proceedings and to ascertain whether the arbitrators have granted adjournments only on reasonable grounds.

 II.
 The DRP Review Committee shall be sole judge of the grounds of violation of the guidelines and its decision shall be final and binding on the arbitrator as well as the parties.

 20. Exclusion of Liability

 I. Parties, together and separately, release and discharge the members of the DRP and Legal Champ, its agents and employees, from liability which may be alleged to arise in connection with, or to result from, or to in any way relate to the exercise of any of their functions, duties or powers, whether under the procedural law of the arbitration, under these rules, or otherwise, unless the act or omission is the fraudulent act of the arbitrator, Legal Champ, its agents or its employees.
-Any DRP, Legal Champ or any agent or employee of Legal Champ who has not acted fraudulently and is shown to be unaware of the fraud of any other person, will continue to be released and discharged from liability as provided in these r
+Any DRP, Legal Champ or any agent or employee of Legal Champ who has not acted fraudulently and is shown to be unaware of the fraud of any other person, will continue to be released and discharged from liability.

 II.
 No statements or comments, whether written or oral, made or used by the arbitrator, Legal Champ, its agents or employees, in connection with, or resulting from, or in any way relating to the conciliation process, may be relied upon to found or maintain any action for defamation, libel, slander, or any related complaint.